ibm-cloud-docs/sell/manage-actual-engagements-client.md

     1. Click **Create**.
 You are directed to the instance page.
 1. In the instance page, the **Engagement status** section displays the request stated as **Pending**.
 An email notification is sent to the partner for approval.

-For more information on using managed professional services as a partner, see [Administering managed professional service as a partner](/docs/sell?topic=sell-consume-mps-partner&interface=ui).
+For more information on using managed professional services as a partner, see [Administering managed professional services as a partner](/docs/sell?topic=sell-consume-mps-partner&interface=ui).

 ## Requesting to complete the engagement
 {: #request-complete-engagement}